 Student services programs, as with most University programs, suffer from underfunding.
-Student services were adversely affected by severe budget cuts during the early 1990s, when the University was forced to make reductions due to the State's fiscal crisis.
+Student services were adversely affected by severe budget cuts during the early 1990s, when the University was forced to make significant reductions due to the State's fiscal crisis.
 At that time, Student Services were State-funded and have since been shifted to non-State funds, primarily Tuition and the Student Services Fee.
 Those cuts have not been restored.
-In 2002-03, student services programs were again reduced by a mid-year cut of \$6.3 million, which grew to \$25.3 million in 2003-04 - equivalent to a 20% reduction in Student Services Fee-funded programs.
-These reductions occurred when student enrollment increased with corresponding growth in demand for student services, including during the summer.
+In 2002-03, student services programs were again reduced by a targeted mid-year cut of \$6.3 million, which grew to \$25.3 million in 2003-04 - equivalent to a 20% reduction in Student Services Fee-funded programs.
+These reductions occurred when student enrollment was increasing with corresponding growth in demand for student services, including during the summer.

-Due to the University's continuing budgetary challenges across the system, student services positions have been eliminated, frozen, and consolidated, even though the demand for student services continues to grow on each of the campuses.
-Thus, it is becoming increasingly difficult, as student needs change and more students enroll at UC, to provide adequate services for students in the face of reduced budgets.
-In addition, because the Student Services Fee has not increased since 2011-12, programs funded by the Fee have not received cost increase money to help address mandatory and other cost increases for two years.
+Due to the University's continuing budgetary challenges, student services positions have been eliminated, frozen, and consolidated, even though the demand for student services continues to grow.
+As student needs change and more students enroll at UC, providing adequate services for students becomes more difficult.
+In addition, because the Student Services Fee has not increased since 2011-12, programs funded by the Fee have not received cost increase money to help address mandatory and other cost increases for three years.
+In 2014-15, the Student Services Fee is \$972 for all students.